now playing, sort of

 there is a way to include artist and album names, and playcounts, but the text is nearly unreadable at times over anything that isn't a solid, dark color. i also can't seem to have just the playcount displayed without including artist/album names. thus, i'll just have the album covers displayed. reverse image search is a good way to look up an album without discernible text. (or you can ask me!)

-my chart is set to show my 16 most streamed albums in the past 7 days. it can be viewed here as well as in my nav bar above.
+my chart is set to show my 16 most streamed albums in the past 7 days. it can be viewed here as well as in my navigation bar above.